Towards a Welcoming & Inclusive Church

 To Do Justice: A Study of Welcoming Congregations

 In order to both highlight the vibrancy, faithfulness and power of the Welcoming Movement and to counter the 'false witness' of those who seek to quash this movement of hospitality and justice, the Institute for Welcoming Resources surveyed pastors and leaders of 1,200 Welcoming congregations to ask them about their work and witness.
-Two areas emerged that warrant particular focus and celebration:

 AVAILABLE FOR FREE DOWNLOAD!